SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
 This eventually causes all flows to be marked as important, or -- more likely -- such priority markings to be ignored.

+REQ-RELATIVE-PRIORITY:  ?? relative priority is out of scope of this I-D.

 ### Priority within a Flow (Intra-Flow) {#intra-flow-priority}